-They are called vernal pools because they are often, but not necessarily, at their peak depth in the spring ("vernal" meaning of, relating to, or occurring in the spring).
-Despite being dry at times, once filled they teem with life making them an important asset to the ecology of an area.
-The Banning Ranch area hosts many vernal pools in the form of a large vernal pool complex.
+They are called vernal pools because they are often, but not necessarily, at their peak depth in the spring (“vernal” meaning of, relating to, or occurring in the spring).
+Despite being dry at times, once filled they teem with life, making them an important asset to the ecology of an area.
+The Banning Ranch mesa hosts many vernal pools in the form of a large vernal pool complex.